 Meeting of Creditors

-The Meeting of Creditors dates originally postponed due to the COVID-19 outbreak have been rescheduled and renoticed.
+The Meeting of Creditors dates originally postponed due to the COVID-19 outbreak were rescheduled and renoticed.
 The Notice of Bankruptcy Case (also known as Notice of Meeting of Creditors) will direct parties to attend creditors meetings by telephone.
-The U.S. Trustee Program is extending the requirement that section 341 meetings be conducted only through telephonic or other alternative means not requiring in-person appearance to all cases filed through October 10, 2020.
+The U.S. Trustee Program is extending the requirement that section 341 meetings continue to be conducted telephonically until such time as it has been determined that holding a mass gathering will not endanger public health or safety.
 The conference call in information is provided to parties in Section 7 of the Notice of Bankruptcy Case.

 Administrative Orders and information relating to operating procedures for the United States District Court for the Southern District of Iowa are located here.